vckyou/Reforestation/README.md

-## Where does Napoleon keep his armies?
-In his sleevies.
+## “My Dog has no nose.”
+“How does he smell?”
+“Awful”